 Become a Member

-If you live in the Freedom Park Neighborhood you should feel good in becoming a member of your association.
+If you live in the Freedom Park Neighborhood you should feel good in becoming a member of this association.
 We are a non-profit volunteer organization acting to maintain the unique environment around Freedom Park.
 The Association is the liaison between the neighborhood and City/County officials, striving for the best interest of Freedom Park and its neighborhood.
-As a neighbor and if we have your email address you will receive free of charge our Park Bench Newsletter.
 You are also cordially invited to join any of our monthly meetings.
 The annual fee is only $25.00.

-The association meets the 4th Thursday of every month at the Mahlon Adams Pavilion at the intersection of Cumberland Drive and Lilac Road.
+The association meets the 4th Thursday most months at the Mahlon Adams Pavilion at the intersection of Cumberland Drive and Lilac Road.
 Regular discussions involve general neighborhood issues such as tree banding, mosquito control, invasive plants, development and rezoning issues, police reports and issues involving the use and maintenance of the Freedom Park.
 The meetings are open to everyone.

 MEMBERSHIP 2018 CLICK THIS LINK if you want to mail a check.
 Or even better, you can also use PayPal.